wout/dat-metadata-standard/README.md

 A *dependency* token is part of the same `policy_id`.
 Its code is stored in the **`files`** property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.
-Optionally, every file can have a `license` property.
+Similar to the *renderer*, every file can have an individual `license` property.

 ```
 {